 August 18, 2010

-The simple answer is the black oxide creates a rough topography that allows better grip or adhesion between the layers of the PCB when pressed.
+A. The simple answer is the black oxide creates a rough topography that allows better grip or adhesion between the layers of the PCB when pressed.
 I'm not an engineer and don't play one on TV but it is basically the same principal of sanding PVC piping on the connecting ends before gluing them together.
 Better topography better adhesion.
 Best of luck.

 - Portland, Oregon